Rowland Hill (preacher)

-Rowland Hill A.M.
-(23 August 1744 – 11 April 1833) was a popular English preacher, enthusiastic evangelical and an influential advocate of smallpox vaccination.
-He was founder and resident pastor of a wholly independent chapel, the Surrey Chapel, London; chairman of the Religious Tract Society; and a keen supporter of the British and Foreign Bible Society and the London Missionary Society.
-The famous instigator of penny postage, Rowland Hill, is said to have been christened 'Rowland' after him.
+Rowland Hill (23 August 1744 – 11 April 1833) was a popular English preacher, enthusiastic evangelical and an influential advocate of smallpox vaccination.
+He was founder and resident pastor of a wholly independent chapel, the Surrey Chapel, Southwark, London; chairman of the Religious Tract Society; and a keen supporter of the British and Foreign Bible Society and the London Missionary Society.
+The instigator of penny postage, Rowland Hill (1795–1879), is said to have been christened 'Rowland' after him.

 Early life

 Rowland Hill was born at Hawkstone Park (11 miles from Shrewsbury), Shropshire, 23 August 1744, the sixth son of Sir Rowland Hill, 1st Baronet (died 1783), he was educated at Shrewsbury School, Eton College and at St John's College, Cambridge (B.A., 1769), where he came under the influence of the Methodists.
-For preaching in the open air in and around Cambridge without a license, Rowland Hill was opposed by the authorities and frequently assaulted by mobs.
-Finally, in 1773, after he had been refused ordination into the Church of England by six bishops, he was ordained by the bishop of Bath and Wells and offered the curacy of Kingston in Somerset, but was subsequently denied priest's orders and continued his vocation as an independent or nonconformist.
+For preaching in the open air in and around Cambridge without a licence, Hill was opposed by the authorities and insulted by mobs.
+Finally, after he had been refused ordination into the Church of England by six bishops, he was ordained as a priest by the bishop of Bath and Wells in 1773 and accepted the curacy of Kingston St Mary in Somerset and was domestic chaplain to Melusina, Countess of Chesterfield, but subsequently continued his vocation as an independent or nonconformist.

 Surrey Chapel

 Having come into an inheritance through the death of his wealthy father, Sir Rowland Hill, he built his own free chapel, Surrey Chapel, in Blackfriars Road, London, which opened in 1783.
 The chapel's trust deed ensured it would not subscribe formally to the theological standpoint of any particular denomination.
-Despite Rowland Hill's own Calvinistic Methodist leanings, and a funding contribution towards his chapel from Selina Hastings, Countess of Huntingdon, the chapel was not a formal part of the Countess of Huntingdon's Connexion.
-Instead, it operated a relatively open door policy, attracting preachers from a wide range of denominations whilst also providing substantial facilities for non-religious meetings, and was operated by a Congregational form of management.
-Nonetheless, Rowland Hill provided the 'anchor' and personally preached to immense audiences when he was in London.
+Despite Hill's own Calvinistic Methodist leanings, and a funding contribution towards his chapel from Selina Hastings, Countess of Huntingdon, the chapel was not a formal part of the Countess of Huntingdon's Connexion.
+Instead, it operated a relatively open door policy, attracting preachers from a range of denominations whilst also providing substantial facilities for non-religious meetings, and was operated by a Congregational form of management.
+Nonetheless, Hill provided the 'anchor' and personally preached to immense audiences when he was in London.
 During the summer months he would visit other parts of the country, preaching in Scotland and Ireland as well as England and Wales, frequently attracting large crowds.

 Many benevolent institutions were established at the chapel or in the nearby district, including early Sunday schools.
-Enrollment in the latter steadily increased under Rowland Hill's successors, James Sherman and Christopher Newman Hall, reaching over 3,000 children by the 1860s.
-Rowland Hill was also one of the founders, and chairman, of the Religious Tract Society; and an active promoter of the interests of the British and Foreign Bible Society and the London Missionary Society.
+Enrollment in the latter steadily increased under Hill's successors, James Sherman and Newman Hall, reaching over 3,000 children by the 1860s.
+Hill was also one of the founders, and chairman, of the Religious Tract Society; and an active promoter of the interests of the British and Foreign Bible Society and the London Missionary Society.

+Hill also wrote several hymns, including ‘Cast thy burden on the Lord’ and ‘Dear friend of guilty sinners, hear’.